HenningUe/iphoto-downloader/docs/DELIVERY_ARTIFACTS_RESOURCES.md

 ## Overview

-The iCloud Photo Sync Tool uses a delivery artifacts management system that includes actual repository files (README.md and .env.example) as resources in the PyInstaller executable, avoiding code duplication.
+The iPhoto Downloader Tool uses a delivery artifacts management system that includes actual repository files (README.md and .env.example) as resources in the PyInstaller executable, avoiding code duplication.

 ## Resource Files